For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The dishevelled student fashion in Edinburgh is mirrored in its nightlife.
 Indie nights are common in all the big clubs.

-• The Liquid Room houses different music genres every night and has played host to many indie bands.
-Mansion Wednesdays and Indigo Thursdays are the most popular student nights.
+• The Liquid Room plays different music genres and hosts many indie bands.
+They also run Indie Thursdays every month, which is one of the most popular student nights in Edinburgh.

 • Sneaky Pete's 'intimate' venue in the Cowgate also houses live indie music.